Background

 The visual design concept embodies the comfort and warmth synonymous with the hospitality industry, diverging from the typical corporate office aesthetic people are accustomed to.
 Sustainable design principles guided the planning process, with a commitment to circular economy practices.
 Reuse of existing materials, upcycling, and low-carbon material choices contributed to sustainability goals.
 Product decisions underwent testing in the Test Lab with EY personnel before reaching finalization, ensuring optimal outcomes, and contributing to the sustainability of the new premises.
 The preservation of architectural elements, such as the stone floors and glass walls, respected the building’s heritage.

 The building itself was granted the highest LEED (Leadership in Energy and Environmental Design) Platinum certificate, necessitating a corresponding commitment to sustainability in its interior components.
-Together with EY, the total carbon footprint of the interior design was counted.
 Opting to retain the existing building frame was a deliberate and sustainable choice aimed at reducing carbon emissions typically associated with construction.
+The total carbon footprint of the interior design was counted by EY.
 Meticulous attention was given to material selection and recycling practices.
 Additionally, a new garden atrium with biophilic green walls was integrated into the space, repurposing the old atrium yard effectively.
 In the final outcome, Fyra successfully crafted a space strongly reminiscent of EY by actively engaging users in every phase of the project.

 Niina Sihto